wmde/wikibase-release-pipeline/DEVELOPMENT.md

 For more information on testing, see the [README](./test/README.md).

-## Release and Publish Process
+## Image Release and Publish Process

 ### Overview

-Releasing WBS has three stages: prepare, review, and publish.
+Releasing Wikibase Suite Docker images has three stages: prepare, review, and publish.
 In preparation, we branch from freshly updated `main`, move to the target MediaWiki version, refresh related upstream component versions, and run a local build/test loop until the update set is stable.
-We then derive WBS version bumps and changelog drafts from commit history, refine that output into final release notes, and open a release PR for team review.
-After approval and merge, publishing is coordinated with the Developer Advocate so announcement timing and release timing line up, then `Create Release` is run on `main` to create/push tags and trigger DockerHub image publishing.
+We then derive image version bumps and changelog drafts from commit history, refine that output into final release notes, and open a release PR for team review.
+After approval and merge, publishing is coordinated with the Developer Advocate so announcement timing and release timing line up, then `Create Release` is run on `main` to create and push tags that trigger Docker Hub image publishing.

+Wikibase Suite product releases are handled separately in [wmde/wikibase-suite](https://github.com/wmde/wikibase-suite).
+Prepare the product version, Docker Compose configuration, changelog, and user documentation there, then merge and tag the release in that repository.

 ### Release Flow